gvwilson/sensibleadventures/nardica/nardica.md

 who else knows?"

 Wales exhaled slowly.
-"China,"
+"Nova Zembla,"
 he admitted.
-"It's China-over-the-Sea,
-or at least,
+"Or at least,
 one of its factions or subroutines.
 Who knows how it thinks?"

 "Who indeed?"
 the governor echoed.
-"And why would humanity's only friend among the machines be so interested in you?"
+"And why would humanity's only ally among the machines be so interested in you?"

 "Because I stole something from it,"